Tan Koon Swan

-Tan Sri Dr. Tan Koon Swan (陳群川 (陈群川, Chén Qúnchuān, Tân Kûn-chhoan); born 24 September 1940) is a Malaysian political and corporate figure.
+Tan Koon Swan (陳群川 (陈群川, Chén Qúnchuān, Tân Kûn-chhoan); born 24 September 1940) is a Malaysian political and corporate figure.
 He was the fifth president of the Malaysian Chinese Association (MCA), a component party of Barisan Nasional (BN) coalition; from November 1985 to September 1986.

 Personal life

 Tan was born in Puchong New Village in Selangor on 24 September 1940 to a poor family.
 He helped out at his parents' hawker stall while still in school.
 He studied in a missionary school, and after leaving school, he worked as a clerk with Lembaga Lektrik Negara (LLN) while studying part-time to finish his High School Certificate (HSC).
 He also worked as a laboratory technician with LLN, then moved on to be an investigator of Inland Revenue Board and a tax consultant with Esso.

 Tan married his first wife, Catherine Chong, who is a paraplegic and has two children with her.
 He then got together with his second wife, Penny Chang, fathering another three daughters.

 Tan, after facing many hiccups in life, is still a respected member of society.
 He is a born-again Christian who likes to maintain a low profile.